Performance Capture Software | What Is Performance Capture? | Autodesk

 How to buy

-Performance capture is the simultaneous recording of a person’s voice, body movements and facial expressions as data that animators (US site), visual effects (VFX) artists and game developers (US site) superimpose onto realistic yet larger-than-life CGI characters.
+Performance capture is the simultaneous recording of a person’s voice, body movements, and facial expressions as data that animators, visual effects (VFX) artists, and game developers superimpose onto realistic yet larger-than-life CGI characters.

-Markerless performance capture does not require markers, suits or data sensors.
-Instead, advanced technology like computer vision and other algorithmic techniques in performance capture software analyses video frames like a 3D scanner to track movement and digitise the image into manipulable 3D data.
+Markerless performance capture does not require markers, suits, or data sensors.
+Instead, advanced technology like computer vision and other algorithmic techniques in performance capture software analyzes video frames like a 3D scanner to track movement and digitize the image into manipulable 3D data.
 This method allows actors to perform as normal, free of any unnatural apparatus on their person.
 Markerless performance capture technology may require multi-view camera setups, like those Martin Scorsese used in 2019’s The Irishman to create younger-looking versions of Robert De Niro and Joe.

 Regardless of the visual medium or data capture method used, performance capture software is the crucial common denominator in the workflow a media post-production team uses to embody a digital character with the “soul” of a human performer.
-This software will also play a part in making performance capture an aspect of extended reality (XR) (US site) media – virtual, augmented and mixed reality – as well as in live entertainment through real time performance capture.
+This software will also play a part in making performance capture an aspect of extended reality (XR) media—virtual, augmented, and mixed reality—as well as in live entertainment through real-time performance capture.

-Early motion capture was used in the 1990s in video games such as Virtua Fighter 1 & 2 and in films like Batman Forever and Star Wars: Episode I—The Phantom Menace, with its character Jar Jar Binks.
+Early motion capture was used in the 1990s in video games such as Virtua Fighter 1 & 2 and in movies like Batman Forever and Star Wars: Episode I—The Phantom Menace, with its character Jar Jar Binks.
 An interesting bridge between mocap and P-Cap occurred famously in the early 2000s with Andy Serkis’ portrayal of Gollum in The Lord of the Rings: The Two Towers and The Return of the King.
-While that role utilised a new real time motion capture system (and is sometimes called performance capture), the producers captured his performance in several stages.
-Since then, performance capture technology has evolved to capture an entire performance in real time, while also being less physically encumbering on the actors.
+While that role utilized a new real-time motion capture system (and is sometimes called performance capture), the producers captured his performance in several stages.
+Since then, performance capture technology has evolved to capture an entire performance in real-time, while also being less physically encumbering on the actors.

-Performance capture technology adds a lustre to CGI productions that’s difficult, if not impossible, to create without it.
+Performance capture technology adds a luster to CGI productions that’s difficult, if not impossible, to create without it.

 Performance capture animation enables the height of visual artistic style to combine with the minute human nuances of extraordinary natural acting, adding up to memorable spectacles that audiences and gamers love.